-Let us know - email (or ask your carer to email) your dreams and aspirations to info@nurture-fostering.co.uk
+Let us know - email (or ask your carer to email) your dreams and aspirations to.

-What should I expect from my Foster Carers?
+What should i expect from my foster carers and their family?

-Your foster carer will do lots of things to make you feel happy and comfortable whilst you are living with them.
+Your foster carers and their family will do lots of things to make you feel happy and comfortable whilst you are living with them.
 Wherever you live, you will be treated with respect and you should respect your carers and other young people you may live with.
 They will make you feel as if you are part of their family.